 “Don’t get your hopes up too high,” Rachel laughed.

-Once in the wardroom the two found the service line wasn’t long.
-There were five people in main entrée line and three in the short order line.
-It was on the tail end of lunch time so most people were already gone.
+Once in the cafeteria, the two found the service line wasn’t long.
+There were five people in the main entrée line and three in the short order line.
+It was on the tail end of lunchtime so most people were already gone.
 The room was empty save for a few officers that were looking at datapads.

-“Hey,” someone from behind Richard tapped him on his shoulder, “Are you going to move?
-If you won’t, I will.”
-He turned around to see a rather irate looking commander tapping his boot against the deck.
-“Sorry sir,” Richard said as he moved forward.
-When he got a plate he saw what they were serving.
-There was a choice of hamburger yakisoba, vegetable lasagna, baked chicken, mashed potatoes, white rice, mixed vegetables, and lima beans.
-In the center of the wardroom there looked to be a long salad bar.
+Richard looked at the spread of food in front of them, there was a choice of hamburger yakisoba, vegetable lasagna, baked chicken, mashed potatoes, white rice, mixed vegetables, and lima beans.
+In the center of the cafeteria there looked to be a long salad bar.

 Richard chose the hamburger yakisoba, the lima beans, and took a roll on his way to the salad bar.
-The yakisoba didn’t use real soba noodles, which was too fancy for something like a chow hall, but instead used cooked spaghetti noodles.
+The yakisoba didn’t use real soba noodles, which was too fancy for something like a ship’s cafeteria, but instead used cooked spaghetti noodles.
 Most sailors weren’t too picky about that kind of thing.
-If he remembered anything from his days at the academy the stuff was one of the best things a chow hall could put out, evidenced by how much of it disappeared.
+If he remembered anything from his days at the academy the stuff was one of the best things the cafeteria could put out, evidenced by how much of it disappeared.

-Richard went over to the salad bar and built himself one with spinach for a base, cherry tomatoes, cucumbers, chopped egg, black olives, and croutons, then tossed some lite Italian dressing atop it.
+Richard went over to the salad bar and built himself one with spinach for a base, added other toppings on it, then tossed some lite Italian dressing atop it.
 Taking a small bowl he got some cheese cubes sitting further down the line.